 Cranberry Pie Recipe

-This delicious cranberry pie is so totally worthy of your holiday table!!
-The best part is, it’s a clean eating pie recipe, and the pie is so good, everyone will be raving about it!
+This delicious cranberry pie is totally worthy of your holiday table!
+The best part is it’s an all-natural pie recipe, and the pie is so good everyone will be raving about it.

-The holidays are here, and I admit to having poor timing.
+The November and December holidays are here, and I admit to having poor timing.
 Leave it to me to try to sell my house right when the jingle bell frenzy is starting to kick in.

 slice of cranberry pie on a white plate with remaining pie behind it

-I was able to put together a cranberry pie between appointments for showing my house.
-It is fast and easy, and the best part is, dessert is prepped and ready to be baked fresh for the holiday meal.
-It doesn’t get much easier for this busy girl!
+I was able to put together a cranberry pie between appointments to show my house.
+It’s fast and easy, and one of the best parts is dessert is prepped and ready to be baked fresh for the holiday meal.
+It doesn’t get much easier for this busy girl, and the taste is out of this world.

 plated slice of cranberry pie made without refined sugar